berubenic/Gem_Tic_Tac_Toe/README.md

 Simple game of Tic Tac Toe played in the console with a ruby gem.

+- I did not create this, followed along with [https://codequizzes.wordpress.com/2013/10/25/creating-a-tic-tac-toe-game-with-ruby/]

 ## Installation

 Add this line to your application's Gemfile: